 4. A lack of vision and leadership

-For some HR and People teams, it seems they feel there is no clear business strategy for the organisation that they can use to plan their HR and People strategy – something which is extremely worrying.
+For some HR and People teams, it seems they feel there is no clear business strategy for the organization that they can use to plan their HR and People strategy – something which is extremely worrying.

 Without leadership and vision in an organisation, there’s no purpose and organizational direction.
 These are fundamental in attracting and retaining employees.
 Who can do their best work, if they don’t know what their work is contributing to?